tmcdunn/Predicting-Baltimore-Parking-Citations/README.md

 - Report.ipynb == Report
 - Slide_Deck.pptx == Slides
 - figures/ == figures contained in Report
-- code/ == 4 jupyter notebooks to be executed in succession
+- code/ == 4 jupyter notebooks, each containing a section of the project
 - data/ == 2 CSV files containing the raw data